boltlabs-inc/zkchannels-spec/tezos/4-channel-closure.md

 If the merchant does not call `@merchDispute` within the timeout period, the customer will claim their balance by calling the `@custClaim` entrypoint, at which point the smart contract with transfer the customer's balance to `cust_addr`.
 Note that the transfer to `cust_addr` will be part of the same operation group as when `@custClaim` was called.
 Therefore, if the `@custClaim` operation is successful, the trasfer to `cust_addr` will also be successful.

+Once the `@custClaim` operation has reached `required_confirmations`, the customer and merchant consider the channel closed and no longer need to monitor the contract.

 ### Merchant Dispute
 As soon as the merchant detects that the customer has called the `@custClose` entrypoint, `rev_lock` is read from the contract storage and checked to see if it corresponds to a known `rev_secret` where H(`rev_secret`) == `rev_lock`, using the hash function SHA3-256.
 If `rev_secret` is known, this means the customer is attempting to close on an outdated state and the merchant will call the `@merchDispute` entrypoint of the [Tezos smart contract](2-contract-origination.md#tezos-smart-contract)with:
 * [`bytes`:`rev_secret`]

 If `rev_secret` hashes to `rev_lock`, the smart contract will send the customer's pending balance to the merchant.
 Note that this transfer initiated by the smart contract will be part of the same operation group as when `@merchDispute` was called.
 Therefore, if the `@merchDispute` operation is successful, the trasfer to `merch_addr` will also be successful.

+Once the `@merchDispute` operation has reached `required_confirmations`, the customer and merchant consider the channel closed and no longer need to monitor the contract.

 ## Unilateral Merchant Close
 Unilateral merchant closes are as specified in `TezosEscrowAgent`.